 Breakfast After the Bell: MSAD 60

 In the fall and winter of the 2021-22 school year, Full Plates awarded 19 Breakfast Grants, totaling $71,334 in funding.
-This grant program prioritizes Breakfast After the Bell models such as Breakfast in the Classroom.
+Additionally, we partnered with Maine’s Department of Education to disperse $21,528 of federal funds to 10 more schools.
+Our grant program and these federal funds prioritize Breakfast After the Bell models such as Breakfast in the Classroom, an established best practice that makes school breakfasts more accessible and efficient.
 Among our grantees was Noble Middle School in MSAD 60.
 Back in the ’90s, when what is now Noble Middle School was Noble High School, one of our Child Nutrition Consultants Lynnette Harriman worked in this district to help start their Breakfast in the Classroom program.
+The middle school’s breakfast program now feeds 250-300 students in about 15 minutes!
 We are amazed at how their program has evolved over the years and proud to be supporting their continued growth.

 How it All Began

-Their program first started in September of 1994.
-Noble High School implemented a Breakfast After the Bell program as a pilot project and bought their first breakfast cart to deliver meals to students in their classrooms.
-Each morning, Kitchen Manager Kim Smith started the day by loading up this metal cart with the day’s breakfast options.
+MSAD 60 first started Breakfast in the Classroom at Noble High School in September of 1994.
+The school nutrition team implemented the program as a pilot project, led by Kim Smith, and they bought their first breakfast cart.
+Each morning, Smith started the day by loading up the cart with the day’s breakfast options.
 Beginning on the ground floor, Smith left the kitchen right after the first bell.
 She wheeled the cart from room to room and knocked on classroom doors to announce that breakfast was ready.
 Popping her head into the classroom, she let the students know what was for breakfast that day: maybe oatmeal or a bagel and cream cheese, and always milk and a side of fruit.
-Kids would come out into the hall, line up around the cart, and punch their numbers into a pin pad before taking their tray back into the classroom.
+Kids would come out into the hall, line up around the cart, and pay for their breakfast before taking their tray back into the classroom.

-After visiting students on the first floor, Smith would squeeze the breakfast cart into an elevator not much bigger than the cart itself and make the rounds on the second and third floors.
+After visiting students on the first floor, Smith would squeeze the breakfast cart into an elevator not much bigger than the cart itself.
+She would continue to make the rounds on the second and third floors, stopping back in the kitchen to refill the cart when needed.
 Visiting all three floors in under an hour, she would get back to the cafeteria with plenty of time to start preparing lunch.